Mittelfranken Cup

 The Mittelfranken Cup (German: Mittelfränkischer Pokal) was a domestic cup competition for the Bavarian Bezirk of Middle Franconia (German: Mittelfranken), played until 2009.

 Modus

 All senior men's teams from the Middle Franconia region were eligible to compete in the cup, except fully professional sides, meaning clubs in the Bundesliga and 2.
 Bundesliga.
-The winner of the Mittelfranken Cup qualified for the Bavarian Cup.
+The winner of the Mittelfranken Cup qualified for the DFB-Pokal until 1998 and after they qualified for the Bavarian Cup.

 The Mittelfranken Cup in turn sub-divided into three regional cups, these regions being: